Book 2 – “Things We Lost in the Night, A Memoir of Love and Music in the 60s with Stark Naked and the Car Thieves”

 Find out more at: http://larryjdunlap.com

 I’d learned about sex trafficking in 1964 from Bunny, one of the two girls Mac shared a faded mini-mansion in Indianapolis with, three and a half years ago.
-After Dave and I saw Mac performing in a slick nightclub band from Cincinnati, we discovered he’d left his group and was staying behind in a house on North Meridian Street near downtown.
+After Dave and I met Mac while he was performing in a slick nightclub band from Cincinnati, we discovered he’d left his group and was staying behind in a house on North Meridian Street near downtown.
 We needed a new signer, and I decided there was nothing to lose in asking if he’d like to sing in my vocal group, the Reflections.
 From the moment he’d introduced Bunny to me, I’d been morbidly fascinated by her thinly veiled profession.

 I’d never considered the existence of a dark underbelly to the Wonder Bread town my friends and I disparagingly called Indianoplace.
 Mac’s comments more than hinted at Bunny’s ambiguous celebrity in the shadowy city where she consorted with vice detectives, corrupted police, judges, and high officials in city and state government.
 She must have known innumerable sordid stories if she’d ever dared tell them.
 I hinted to Mac about my interest in more details, but he was reluctant to elaborate then.
 One thing he did say: “…never ask a working girl ‘why she does what she does,’— about the worst thing you can ask, he said.